 We have income/expenditure figures for Royal Society publishing from 1752 onwards, which allow us to analyse the notional surplus/deficit of the publication activities.

-Bibliometric data: we have data on the number of articles, pages and volumes published by the Society since 1665.
+We have data on the number of articles, pages and volumes published by the Society since 1665.
 This was provided to us in electronic form by the Royal Society, and we have analysed it in various ways (e.g. to look at how the average article length has changed over time).
 We also have gathered information about the material format of the Transactions over time (page size, size of text block etc): we were unable to develop a methodology that we believed would be sufficiently robust to look at production costs per square inch (or similar), but we offer the file to anyone who wants to try.

-Circulation data: we have some data on circulation figures and sales income.
+We have some data on circulation figures and sales income.
 Print run data is most complete for the nineteenth century, but we do have some hints for print runs before and after.
 Sales income data is relatively complete for the twentieth century, but prior to that, the Royal Society’s circulation did not depend on sales.
 We have patchy information on distribution figures for earlier periods.
 Our data on the retail price of volumes (or annual subscription rates) is very patchy.

 - More submissions, more rejections: the Royal Society Journals since the 1950s